dee912/sei-project-2/README.md

 ```

-From there we then began testing and building the front end for the form page to interact with the POST request correctly.
+From there I began testing and building the front end for the form page to interact with the POST request correctly.

 ```JS
 export function createFootprint(formData) {